 Yes, as long as the total weekly hours worked for all Federal Work-Study jobs combined does not exceed 20 hours, or 30 hours during breaks and summers.
 Students can hold a maximum of 2 positions under work study.

-Most students find their Federal Work-Study positions through the Teachers College Human Resources page.
+Most students find their Federal Work-Study positions through the Teachers College Human Resources webpage.
 You may also find them through networking or through part-time job fairs held on campus.

-You will need to come to Office of Financial Aid to collect your authorization paperwork.
-All hired students must complete a contract for every new aid year and for every Federal Work-Study job they hold.
-New employees (1st job in any capacity at TC) must complete a post-hire packet.
-Continuing employees (had a previous job in any capacity at TC) may need to complete a rehire packet at the Office of Human Resources.
-If you have questions about which forms need to be completed, you are welcome to contact us to seek clarification.
-These forms cannot be completed online because several of them are federal forms that require actual signatures.
-Some of the forms also have to be completed alongside your supervisor.
+You will need to visit to Office of Financial Aid to collect your authorization paperwork.
+All hired students must complete a FWS Agreement as well as Terms and Conditions for every new aid year and for every Federal Work-Study job they hold.
+New employees (1st job in any capacity at TC) must complete a PageUp onboarding offer and complete the I-9 employment authorization process with the Office of Human Resources.
+Continuing employees (had a previous job in any capacity at TC) may need to complete rehire PageUp paperwork.
+Please note that all onboarding steps must be complete prior to your job start date - otherwise, your position will be terminated and your check payments will be delayed.

 There are four types of assistantships/fellowships here at TC: Research Assistantship (RA), Teaching Assistantship (TA), Administrative Fellowship (AF) and Doctoral Research Fellowships (DRF).
 Most administrative assistantships are found through the TC Human Resources page.
 Most research and teaching assistantships are found through networking and some programs will have program-specific assistantship/internship fairs that will help you secure an assistantship position.
 Doctoral Research Fellowships are typically appointed positions and may not have an open application process.